-To adjust the style of Gallery Pages that opens from Index Pages, open the Gallery Page from the Index, then navigate to the Style Editor.
-In the Index Styles section of the Style Editor:
+To adjust the style, open the Gallery Page from the Index, then navigate to the Site Styles panel.
+In the Index Styles section of Site Styles:

-- Use the Index Item Layout tweak to adjust whether the page title and description displays to the right, to the left, or centered above the images.
+- Index Item Layout tweak sets whether the page title and description displays to the right, to the left, or centered above the images.
 Choose Auto to follow the site layout (set with the Layout Style tweak in the Options section).

-- Index Item Detail Width adjusts the width of the description text on the page
+- Index Item Detail Width sets the width of the description text on the page.

 Tip: To display a slideshow gallery within the Index, use a Gallery Block on a Regular Page.